 This seems easy enough, right?
 Most marketers would say they are already measuring and managing Marketing Performance – and they would be correct (sort of).

-To bridge the gap marketing organizations must focus on driving the discussion and setting the criteria for Marketing Performance for their company.
+Marketing organizations must focus on driving the discussion and setting the criteria for Marketing Performance for their companies.
 At times, marketers do a poor job of taking ownership and fail to understand the different layers and inputs that go into optimizing their team’s performance.
-Instead, they defer to shortcuts or allow other people to define success.
+Instead, they take shortcuts or allow other people to define success.
 This common scenario leads to an underperforming marketing organization.

 To effectively define success and then beat expectations marketers must understand that Marketing Performance has two main drivers: Marketing Execution and Marketing Performance Management (see below):